cz003op/Powershell/Reference.md

 # PowerShell Special Characters, Operators, and Punctuation Reference

-This document lists PowerShell's key punctuators and operator tokens as described in the [PowerShell Language Specification](https://learn.microsoft.com/en-us/powershell/scripting/lang-spec/chapter-02?view=powershell-7.5).
+This is a reference that lists PowerShell's key punctuators and operator tokens as described in the [PowerShell Language Specification](https://learn.microsoft.com/en-us/powershell/scripting/lang-spec/chapter-02?view=powershell-7.5).

-Each token includes:
+Each section includes:
 - A brief **description**
 - A **simple example**
 - A more complete **"all-options" example**

----

 ## Brackets and Block Delimiters